 - Level-catching limit

 Players travel around a fun UK-inspired world.
 As they encounter new locations, they can collect new creatures and battle one of the increasingly tricky gym leaders.
 The goal is to defeat every gym leader before taking on the champion to prove that you're the best Pokémon trainer of them all.
-Just be aware that you'll only be able to catch a Pokémon if it's at a level within your current catching limit.
-The badges you earn from gym leaders reduce the limit as you continue to play.
+When you have more gym badges, you're able to catch Pokémon at higher levels.

 Many players put in several hours after completing the main storyline trying to figure out how to catch shiny Pokémon, creatures with rare coloring.
 And the adventure doesn't have to end there.
 If players choose to purchase the Pokémon Sword and Shield Expansion Pass, they'll be able to visit two new locations: The Isle of Armor and the Crown Tundra.
-Here players can face new challenges and catch even more Pokémon than there were in the base game including all of the Legendary Pokémon from past games.
+Here players can face new challenges and catch even more Pokémon than there were in the base game.
+The Crown Tundra even allows you to capture Legendary Pokémon from past Pokémon titles.

-Super Smash Bros.
-Ultimate — Best fighting game on Nintendo Switch
+4. Super Smash Bros.
+Ultimate — Best Fighting Game on Nintendo Switch$58 at Amazon

 Bottom line: This is seriously the ultimate party game for people who love the fighting genre, and as we said in our Super Smash Bros.
 Ultimate review, we can't recommend this game enough.
 Up to eight players can compete against each other on one screen.
 Choose from a roster of 74 popular characters from various games and then use their specific skill set to defeat your opponents.
 There's also a fantastic single-player component as well as online multiplayer modes to keep you entertained even when friends aren't available.